-My favorite animal to watch while we were on our SkySafari was the giraffe.
-Seemingly ungainly and often the butt of bad jokes, I found them to be majestic creatures to watch.
-They are extremely curious and sure to steal your heart with their long necks, beautiful patchwork coat, and lovable nature.
-Despite that they are one of the most recognizable animals in the animal kingdom, there are a lot of unknown facts about them.
-We had terrific guides throughout our SkySafari that were a wealth of knowledge, and I certainly learned a lot!
+My favorite animal to watch while we were on safari was the giraffe.
+Seemingly ungainly and often the butt of bad jokes, I found them to be majestic and elegant creatures to watch.
+They are extremely curious and sure to steal your heart with their long necks, beautiful patchwork coat and lovable nature.
+Despite that they are one of the most recognizable animals in the animal kingdom, there are a lot of unknown facts about giraffes.
+We had terrific guides throughout our SkySafari in Tanzania, visit to the Giraffe Centre in Nairobi and on safari with Angama Mara that were a wealth of knowledge, and we learned all about giraffes.
 Here are 10 things you might not know about giraffes.

-Both male and female giraffes have horns, but the tops of the horns on a male are almost always bald while a female’s horns will be completely covered with hair.
-This is because males establish dominance by fighting with other males and the hair on top of the horns gets torn off.
+Both male and female giraffes have horns, but the tops of the horns on a male are almost always bald.
+A female giraffe’s horns will be completely covered with hair.
+This is because males establish dominance by fighting with other males, which is called necking, and the hair on top of the horns often gets torn off.
 Females don’t fight, so they never lose the hair on their horns.

 Giraffes look thin because they are so tall, but an adult male can weigh up to 3600 pounds and an adult female weighs on average 1800 pounds.
-The average sedan in the United States tips in between 1800 and 3000 pounds.
+The average sedan in the United States tips the scales between 1800 and 3000 pounds.

 4. Giraffes can run.
 Fast.

 Though most of the time you’ll see giraffes walking leisurely around, they can run.
-Their long legs help them run up to 35 miles per hour over short distances or to cruise comfortably at around 10 miles per hour over longer distances.
+Just how fast do giraffes run?
+Their long legs help them run up to 35 miles per hour over short distances or to cruise comfortably around at 10 miles per hour over longer distances.

 Giraffes have a symbiotic relationship with some birds, who help giraffes keep clean by eating mites and dirt off of them.
 What do the birds get in return?
 A tasty meal and a free ride!